• Skip to primary navigation

 • Authorized to work in the United States

 • Registered in Selective Service.
-Virtually all male U.S. citizens, regardless of where they live, and male immigrants, whether documented or undocumented, residing in the United States, who are 18 through 25, are required to register with Selective Service.
+Virtually all male U.S. citizens, regardless of where they live, and male immigrants, whether documented or undocumented, residing in the United States are required to register with Selective Service.
 The law says men must register with Selective Service within 30 days of their 18th birthday.

 You may be eligible for services included but not limited to: